magpiemac/Your-Wardrobe-Tracker/README.md

 Contributions

 Bug reports and pull requests are welcome on GitHub at https://github.com/magpiemac/Your-Wardrobe-Tracker.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the Contributor Covenant code of conduct.
+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org).
 License

-This project is available as open source under the terms of the MIT License.
+This project is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).

 # Your-Wardrobe-Tracker